Homotopy Brunnian links and the $\kappa$-invariant: Proof of Main Theorem

 It remains to prove \eqref{eq:mu-kronecker}.
-A longitude $w_n$ of the $n$th component of $\tau(n,\sigma)$ can be read off directly from the combed diagram of $\widehat{\tau(n,\sigma)}$ as the following word in the meridians $\{m_j\}$ of the other components:
+A longitude $w_n$ of the $n$th component of $\tau(n,\sigma)$ can be read off directly from the braid diagram of $\widehat{\tau(n,\sigma)}$ as the following word in the meridians $\{m_j\}$ of the other components:

 Formally, this word is simply obtained from $\tau(n,\sigma)$ by replacing $\tau_{n,j}$ with $m_j$.
 It is a general fact (see \cite{Magnus-Karrass-Solitar76}) that the leading term in the Magnus expansion of any commutator $[m_i,m_j]$ is equal to the commutator $[X_i,X_j] = X_iX_j - X_jX_i$ in the ring $\Z\langle\langle X_1, \ldots , X_n \rangle\rangle$ provided $[X_i,X_j] \neq 0$.
 Therefore, an inductive argument implies that